 What’s in your water?

 When viewed with the naked eye, water often looks clear and pure, but it may not be.
 As water flows through the ground or travels as a river, stream or lake, it dissolves rock and minerals and picks up other matter along the way.
-Depending on its journey, water can change significantly and can create a variety of challenges once in your home.
+Depending on its journey, water can change significantly and can develop a variety of common water issues once in your home.

 Whether your home’s water comes from a municipal supplier (city water) or a well, you should know what’s in it.
 Municipal water suppliers are required to provide a water quality report to inform you about your water’s quality.
 City water supplies are disinfected to kill harmful organisms and protect the water as it travels to your home, but once there, the disinfectant is no longer needed.